The Best Places India

 Monkey Temple.
 From here you are driven to the ancient Hindu pilgrimage site of Galtaji, located in a crevice in the Aravalli Hills.
 This 15th century complex of temples here is sometimes referred to as the Monkey Temple by tourists because a large tribe of monkeys lives here and believes they own the complex.
 The picturesque complex of temples has seven ponds that are fed by springs on the surrounding hilltops, and Hindu pilgrims consider taking a dip in these to be purifying.
 The beautiful temple complex has been a retreat for a sect of Hindu ascetics since the 16th century.

 The monkeys agree and swim around the main pond with reckless abandon, and many of them can be seen diving into the tank from various vantage points.
 Enjoy a guided tour of the beautiful Galtaji Temple, which is crafted in pink stone.
 There are other ancient temples in the complex, and you will visit a couple of them, including the Balaji Temple.
 Monkeys are everywhere, and they are obviously in-charge!
 For someone not used to their social behavior and grooming rituals, observing them can be fascinating.
-You are driven to your Hotel and assisted with your check-in to your lakeview room.
+You are driven to your palace and assisted with your check-in at your hotel.
+The original structure was built in 1745, and the palace is a splendid example of Indo-Saracenic architecture.
+Surrounded by 18 acres of beautifully landscaped Mughal gardens, the palace was once the residence of the Prime Minister of Jaipur, and has been meticulously restored to maintain its royal heritage.

 Monkey Temple Tank Jaipur